- Live Jammin’ @ Sea Level

 They offer a variety of programs including class field trips, volunteer opportunities, summer camps and more.
 Group tours are also available by reservation.
-(Read More)

 We wake up on weekend mornings and contemplate all the things we could and should accomplish with our free time.
 As everyone knows, keeping up with the Joneses is a full time occupation….but seriously, when was the last time you squandered away a perfectly good afternoon?

 As Lin Yutang professed, “If you can spend a perfectly useless afternoon in a perfectly useless manner, you have learned how to live.”
-(Read More)
+I think he’s onto something.

 Many places claim to be dog friendly – hotels, parks, shops, even entire towns – but when it comes to dining, there are few and far between that actually practice what they preach.
 Fortunately, for our furry friends that frequent the South Bay, there is an establishment that encourages inter-species dining.